EricAsna/Loan-Data/README.md

 10. Listing category

 ## Source File
-Cleaned source file is provided in the Source folder.
+Cleaned source file is provided in "Source" folder.

 ## Summary of Findings

-Summary of findings is provided in the findings_summary.md file.
+Summary of findings is provided in findings_summary.md

 ## Key Insights for Presentation

-Key insights are provided in the key_insights.md file.
+Key insights are provided in the key_insights.md